-Reviews at Everyday Sandwich and Make Bread at Home describe and illustrate the Panasonic SD-YD250.
-It has loaf size settings for medium (1.5 lb), large (2 lb) and extra large (2.5 lb) loaves baked in an extra large vertical rectangle pan.
-Large loaves are shapes like a tall pan loaf.
+Reviews at Everyday Sandwich and Make Bread at Home describe and illustrate this machine.
+Like other Panasonic 2.5 lb loaf machines, the SD-RD250 and the SD-YR2500, it has loaf size settings for medium (1.5 lb), large (2 lb) and extra large (2.5 lb) loaves baked in a tall vertical rectangle pan.
+It does not have a setting for small (1 lb.) loaves.
+Medium and large loaves are shaped like tall loaves baked in loaf pans.
 Extra large loaves are long when laid down, and relatively wide and tall, compared to other loaf shapes.

 The pan coating releases the loaf easily at the end of the bake cycle but the paddle stays on the shaft in the pan.
-(Removing the paddle from the pan can be done after the pan cools after taking the loaf from pan.
+(Removing the paddle from the pan can be done immediately with an oven mitt, or after the pan cools after taking the loaf from pan.
 It works better before the bits of crumb around the end of the shaft dry out and bond the paddle to the shaft.)

 The inside measurements of the pan are 19 cm (7.5 inches) long by 14 cm (5.5 inches) wide in the pan’s normal operating configuration when it is vertical.
 Any loaf will be or should be 19 cm x 14 cm.
 The pan is 14.5 cm (5.7 inches) bottom to top.
 In a Panasonic extra large pan, a 2.5 lb. recipe of 4.4 cups of flour and about 2 cups of liquid would bake a loaf over 14.5 cm “long”, 19 cm “high”, and 14 cm “wide”.

-With white flour on the basic bake cycle, the height of medium loaf from the bottom of the pan to top of the loaf at the wall of the pan would be around 75% of the height of the Panasonic extra large pan: about 9 cm at the side of the pan.
+With white flour in the basic bake program, the height of medium loaf from the bottom of the pan to top of the loaf at the wall of the pan would be around 75% of the height of the extra large pan: about 9 cm at the side of the pan.
 To the top of the domed top of the loaf, 11-12 cm is reasonable; more is tall.
 Height changes with:

 - type of flour (e.g. rye flour does not rise as well as wheat flour); or a small change in the amount of flour (1/4 cup), water, salt or yeast; or